 NOTE: This service will be agreed in advance with a senior manager at the client and the RQA security specialists will always carry a letter from a senior manager explaining their reason for being on site and providing contact details for the senior manager.

 Physical security assessment

 A RQA security specialist will carry out an assessment of the physical security resilience of the site.
 This is a one-day assessment of all areas of physical security.
-This is not just about fences and lights, but more about the overall envelop of security capability that will improve the resilience of the site to unwanted penetration.
+This is not just about fences and lights, but more about the overall envelope of security capability that will improve the resilience of the site to unwanted penetration.
 A full report with recommendations will be provided following the assessment.
 Our specialists can offer any advice you may need to improve that resilience.